 Homemade Vegan Meatloaf

-- 1 tablespoon olive oil
+- 1 teaspoon olive oil (substitute vegetable broth for oil-free)

-- 1 large onion peeled and chopped
+- 1 cup chopped onion

 - 2 tablespoons vegan Worcestershire sauce